dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-onpremises-with-microsoft-intune.md

 2. Configure the policy with the settings that you require:
 ![Screenshot of the Exchange on-premises policy page](../media/IntuneSA5bExchangeOnPremPolicy.png)

-  - **Block email apps from accessing Exchange on-premises if the device is noncompliant or not enrolled to Microsoft Intune**: When you select this option, devices that aren't managed by [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or aren't compliant with a compliance policy are blocked from accessing Exchange services.
+  - **Block email apps from accessing Exchange on-premises if the device isn't compliant or isn't enrolled with Microsoft Intune**: When you select this option, devices that aren't managed by [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or aren't compliant with a compliance policy are blocked from accessing Exchange services.

   - **Default rule override - Always allow enrolled and compliant devices to access Exchange**: When you select this option, devices that are enrolled in Intune and are compliant with the compliance policies are allowed to access Exchange.
   This rule overrides the **Default Rule**, which means that even if you set the **Default Rule** to quarantine or block access, enrolled and compliant devices are still able to access Exchange.